ultimatemovers/omnia/about.md

     pastries, chocolates, and desserts crafted to match the profile of each cup.
 A calming, immersive destination to enjoy a perfectly brewed tea.
   img: "/assets/images/reward4.jpg"
-- title: Yugen
+- title: Yugen Dining
-  text: An exciting  subterranean space that welcomes patrons for amazing dishes,
+  text: Yugen Dining celebrates the concept of, “dining after dark.”
+Recently established,
-    drinks and even dancing.
-It embraces the concept of “dining to after dark” in a mesmerising and modern underground setting.
-Two bars, a restaurant and an omakase mezzanine vibe in perfect harmony for a holistic hospitality experience that serves up incredible gastronomy and a memorable night out
+    Yugen Dining is an Asian influenced bar and restaurant in a uniquely underground setting.
+An industrial feel with refined details, divided by the ground floor bar and Omakase Mezzanine.
+The spot where the evening continues past dinner, and well into the night.
   img: "/assets/images/reward4.jpg"
 - title: Bromley Event Space
   text: 'An opulent venue that exudes style and culture, with just a hint of dark